ibm-cloud-docs/loadbalancer-service/known-limitations.md

 # Known Issues and Limitations with IBM Cloud Load Balancer
 {: #known-issues-and-limitations-with-ibm-cloud-load-balancer}

-This topic provides information on the currently known issues and limitations with the IBM© Cloud Load Balancer Service.
+This topic provides information on the currently known issues and limitations with the {{site.data.keyword.loadbalancer_full}} Service.

 ## Known Issues
 {: #known-issues}
-The IBM Cloud Load Balancer Service currently has the following issues:
+The {{site.data.keyword.loadbalancer_full}} Service currently has the following issues:

 * Minor - The **Edit** button in the server instances and protocols tabs apply to all entries and is not restricted to rows selected using a checkbox.
 * Minor - During the initial creation of the load balancer service, you will lose your custom health check settings if you go back and forth between various screens.